binod967/Javascript-practice-questions/README.md

     const output = outerFunction();
     output();
 ```
-## Question no.2
+## Question no.6
-Create a function that returns a counter
+Create a function that returns a counte
 ```
 function createCounter(n) {